-- After hard reset, this is set to Power-on-reset privilege level (PORPL). - After soft reset, this is set to pending_CPL, if PPROT[0]==1, otherwise it is set to 0.
-For this to be effective, there must be a system-level MPU built for the system (not part of the Ethos[TM]-U55 deliverables).
+- After a hard reset, this is set to Power-on-reset privilege level (PORPL). - After a soft reset, this is set to pending\CPL, if PPROT[0]==1, otherwise it is set to 0.
+For this to be effective, there must be system-level memory protection built for the system.